kiboschool/course-frontend-web-dev/src/lessons/javascript-review/project.md

 - 1 single screen.
 - 1 question with at least 3 possible answers each.
-- 1 button to see what is the right answer. (not to actually answer, just showing what answer is the correct one)
+- 1 button to see what is the right answer. (not to answer, just showing what answer is the correct one)

 ---